CHEYULIU/FF-accruals-model/README.md

 ```
 ### References
 [1] Sloan, R. (1996).
 Do Stock Prices Fully Reflect Information in Accruals and Cash Flows about Future Earnings? on JSTOR. [online] Jstor.org.
 Available at: https://www.jstor.org/stable/248290 [Accessed 29 Sep.
 2018].

+[2] Kaufman, R. and Mishkin, F. (1983).
+A Rational Expectations Approach to Macroeconometrics: Testing Policy Ineffectiveness and Efficient-Markets Models.
+Journal of Money, Credit and Banking, 16(3), p.396.

+[3] Parke, William R. “An Algorithm for FIML and 3SLS Estimation of Large Nonlinear Models.”
+Econometrica, vol. 50, no. 1, 1982, pp. 81–95.
+JSTOR, JSTOR, www.jstor.org/stable/1912530.